This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33. Written by Alpha History authors.

 May 11th: Austria’s largest bank collapses and declares bankruptcy.
 The flow-on effects lead to a banking crisis in Germany.

 June 20th: The Hoover Moratorium.
-US president Herbert Hoover suspends the payment of all war debts, including reparations, for a period of one year.
+US president Herbert Hoover suspends payment of all war debts, including reparations, for a period of one year.

 July 13th: A banking crisis erupts when the Danat Bank, one of the three largest banks, fails to open.
 This prompts a run on the banks.

-July 27th: A Frankfurt political and economic society collects a petition for Adolf Hitler‘s appointment as chancellor of the republic.
+July 27th: A Frankfurt political and economic society collects a petition for Hitler’s appointment as chancellor of the republic.

 1932